Demi Lovato And Fan Favorite ‘Bachelorette’ Star Mike Johnson Have Been Casually Dating, Sources Say

 Mike Johnson was an unforgettable fan favorite from Hannah Brown’s season of The Bachelorette.
 With his impressive physique, charming smile, and sweet personality, Johnson won over the hearts of fans across America.
-Johnson fell hard for Brown while on the show and did make it far along in the journey.
+He fell hard for Brown while on the show and made it far along in the journey.
 Unfortunately, Brown ultimately had stronger feelings for other men and sent Johnson home brokenhearted.
-Johnson did get a second chance to find love on Bachelor in Paradise this summer, but that didn’t go so well either and he failed to make any strong connections there.
-Luckily, things may be looking up for reality television hunk, according to E!
+He did get a second chance to find love on Bachelor in Paradise this past summer, but that didn’t go so well for him either and he failed to make any strong connections there.
+Luckily, things may be looking up for the reality television hunk, according to E!
 News.

-All throughout the time that Johnson was on television, Demi Lovato watched the show faithfully.
+The entire time Johnson was on television, Demi Lovato watched the show faithfully.
 She was outspoken regarding her crush on Johnson, often expressing her admiration of him on social media.
 Later on, she even began to leave him flirty comments on Instagram.
 Unsurprisingly, Johnson was flattered by the appreciation he was receiving from a mega pop star and said in an interview that he would be happy to take Lovato on a date sometime.

 Now, according to inside sources, the two have finally met and gone on a date.
-The date reportedly went pretty well and the pair are continuing to chat, but keeping things casual.
+It reportedly went pretty well and the pair are continuing to chat, but keeping things casual.

 “They did go on a date and it’s been going well.
 They seem to have a lot in common and are just enjoying getting to know each other.”